L400-RTI/Training-material/modules/04 - Ingestion.md

 #### Direct ingestion

-(VP:  here you used *direct ingestion*, above you used *pull method* ; pull mode is an internal engineering term, you might want to standardize on direct ingestion)

 When ingesting data using the direct ingestion mode, you are configuring the database to read the data from the source directly, basicly using a KQL query.

 At normal situtations any KQL query will only run for 4 mins by default which can be overwritten to max 10 mins - whereas the ingestion queries are running on a different node in the cluster and will not have this limit of the 10 minute exetution time.

-(**VP**:  max timeout is actually 60 mins)

 As an overview the architecture looks like this:

 ![Ingestion Node](/modules/assets/images/IngestionNode.png)

 Azure Data Explorer and the Eventhouse/KQL database in Microsoft Fabric is built the same way as above image shows.
-In all clusters, you have a Data Management node which takes care of connections, batching, ingestion and management commands and overview (like all the .(dot)-commands you already know.)
+In all clusters, you have a Data Management node which takes care of connections, batching, ingestion and management commands (like all the .(dot)-commands you already know.)

-(VP:  not sure what you mean by "overview" above the dot commands)

-In this Data Management node, the engine keeps all your configurations for ingestion, batching etc. to handle the load of data.
-It is this special node, which allows you to execute ingestion commands which does NOT automatically end at the 10 min mark.
+In this Data Management cluster, the engine keeps all your configurations for ingestion, batching etc. to handle the load of data.
+It is this special cluster (typcially a small one), which allows you to execute ingestion commands.

-(VP:  The DM isn't a node, it's an entire cluster, typically a small one, e.g. 2xD1 ; you can mention the *DM service* in the text)
-(VP:  Again this 10 minutes is not true.
-The DM service implements retry and capacity management, which is a plus value, but it runs commands like any ingestor user)

 Other than that, the direct ingestion is pretty straight forward.
 Use KQL scripting language to define your ingestion and execute it.
 You can also see a simple example of direct ingestion when you executed the startup script rom the introdutcion module.

-(VP:  Not sure what you mean by "KQL scripting language to define your ingestion and execute it" ; do you mean different policies?)

 #### Ingestion mapping